 With transparency between the client and development team on the various stages (known as Sprints), Scrum encourages involvement and effectively manages expectations whilst virtually eliminating the chances of absolute project failure.

 By implementing iterative and incremental practices, Scrum is used to manage complex software and product development.
 With a focus on significantly increased productivity and reduced time, Scrum processes enable organisations to adjust smoothly and present a product that meets growing business goals.

-Regular check ups are a part of the cycle through integrated testing, which not only showcases the product working through the development but also allows the product owner to make changes whilst also informing the team of any key issues.
+Regular check-ups are a part of the cycle through integrated testing, which not only showcases the product working through the development but also allows the product owner to make changes whilst also informing the team of any key issues.

-This also factors the ability to hold team retrospectives regularly to continuously improve work and processes involved.
+This also factors the ability to hold team retrospectives regularly to continuously improve the work and processes involved.